40net-cloud/fortinet-azure-solutions/FortiWeb/Manager/README.md

 ## Requirements and limitations

-This template will not deploy the default Azure Marketplace images.
-You can deploy using this template a custom VHD.
-These specific VHD's can be downloaded from support.fortinet.com.
-Once downloaded you need to upload this VHD to an Azure storage account.
-You can find more information on how to create the storage account on [this link](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
-Once you have the URI for the storage account you need to use the below 'Add-AzVhd' powershell command to upload the image (if you use the legacy Azure RM Powershell package the command is `Add-AzureRMVhd`).
-The FortiWeb Manager image is very compressed and needs to extracted during the upload process.
-This is only working well using this powershell command.
-In the end you need to have a 2Gb VHD in your storage account.
+This template does not deploy the default Azure Marketplace images.
+Instead, you can use it to deploy a custom VHD.
+These VHDs can be downloaded from the Fortinet support portal.
+After downloading the VHD, upload it to an Azure storage account.
+For more information about creating a storage account, see [this guide](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
+Once you have the storage account URI, use the `Add-AzVhd` PowerShell command below to upload the image.
+If you use the legacy AzureRM PowerShell package, use `Add-AzureRMVhd` instead.
+The FortiWeb Manager image is highly compressed and must be extracted during the upload process; this PowerShell command handles that process.
+You should have a 2 GB VHD in your storage account when the upload is complete.

 `Add-AzVhd -LocalFilePath ./boot.vhd -ResourceGroupName XXX-RG -Destination 'https://xxx.blob.core.windows.net/vhds/boot.vhd'`

 ![Storage Account](https://raw.githubusercontent.com/40net-cloud/fortinet-azure-solutions/main/FortiGate/Playground/CustomVHD/images/storageaccount.png)

-The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.
+The Azure ARM template deployment creates several resources.
+Ensure that your Microsoft Azure subscription has the required permissions and quotas to deploy them.

 ## License